RENEE MONTAGNE, HOST:

 MONTAGNE: There was an uproar in Greece this past weekend over a highly controversial German proposal to have an EU commissioner supervise the Greek budget - that is, look over Greece's shoulder.
 Did that idea get much support there in Brussels?

 REEVES: No one seemed to want to have anything to do with it.
 Sarkozy, who's become a very closer partner of Merkel's throughout this crisis, was openly critical.
 He called it unreasonable and undemocratic.
 So it generally looks like that idea is not going to fly.

 REEVES: You're welcome.

 MONTAGNE: NPR's Philip Reeves speaking to us from Brussels.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.